martinklepsch/shadow-cloud-fns/trying-arc/README.md

 now node_modules is included in the package but the development files are not.
 It would be nice if shared stuff could be excluded from hydration somehow.
 Even the programmatic API for `architect/hydrate` seems to always call shared().

+See `build-arc-hydrate.sh` for a script to do this and to deploy